mccoyJosh/ClassInfo/SDEV120/M01/Day1/3_code.md

 It would look something like this:

 ```
+start
-input aNumber           # input
+    input myNumber
-result = aNumber * 2    # processing
+    myAnswer = myNumber * 2
-output result           # output
+    output myAnswer
+stop
 ```

+This is a piece of psuedocode... we will talk about this in more detail in just a moment.
+Simply put though, psuedocode is simple english to show the steps in which code takes to perform a task.

+(See the next 4_psuedocode_intro.md file for the rest of the explanation and formal definition)

 ## Variable

-The word "aNumber" here is our first representation of a "variable" as it is known in coding.
+The word "myNumber" here is our first representation of a "variable" as it is known in coding.
 It is very SIMILAR to variable known in mathematics, as in they represent a value.

 In mathematics, the value being represented by a variable is "unknown" and is used to help calculate whatever we are working with.
 This is what we are doing here in this problem.
-Whatever is inputted is put inside of this "aNumber" variable; this can then be used for whatever we need.
+Whatever is inputted is put inside of this "myNumber" variable; this can then be used for whatever we need.

 In this case, we just use it to multiply by 2.